mxcoppell/qhycfw3-filter-cover/README.md

 ![QHYCFW3S-US 7x31mm with Separators and Sunken Screw Caps](https://user-images.githubusercontent.com/24981822/134816844-0df083ad-7779-49d9-8e51-ca694955b816.png)

 All, the OpenSCAD script is designed/implemented for generating 3D printable models for QHYCFW3 filter wheel filter masks to make installing unmounted filters much easier.
-User could change the following parameter (please check with official QHYCCD CFW3 filter wheel drawings: https://www.qhyccd.com/qhycfw3/)
+User could change the following parameter (please check with official QHYCCD CFW3 filter wheel drawings: https://www.qhyccd.com/qhycfw3/).
+The filter covers make filter installation to QHYCFW3 very easy - It helps to center the filters, avoid light leaks and secures the installation.
+It's a much better solution than the factory M.2 screws + M.2 washers.

+Please note, this design is for unmounted filters with thickness of 3mm. - For example, Chroma/Astrodon unmounted 31mm filters, unmounted 50mm round filters and Antlia unmounted 50mm round filters.
+If the filter thickness is 2mm or below, this solution is not feasible.

 Currently, the following CFW3 filter wheels are supported.
 The square filter version is not available in current version.